-- Students must be enrolled in a regular degree-seeking program at BYU–Hawaii in order to receive financial aid awards at BYU–Hawaii.
+- Students must be enrolled in a regular degree-seeking program at BYU–Hawaii in order to receive federal aid awards.

 - Students must maintain an enrollment status throughout the semester or they could lose all or part of the award (Full Pell Grant – 12.0 credits, Stafford Loans – 6.0 credits or more).
 Summer is not an official term as it is only meant for internship enrollment, therefore no federal aid is available.

-- Students must be enrolled in more than 50% on-campus credit hours.
+- Students must be enrolled in at least 51% on-campus credit hours.

-- Students may use funds listed on their award notice only for educational-related expenses incurred at BYU–Hawaii for the respective academic year.
+- Students may use funds listed on their award notice only for educational-related expenses incurred for the respective aid year.

-- The University applies financial aid awards directly to charges on the student’s account (including tuition, fees, housing, and other charges).
-Funds in excess of these charges are released to the student.
-This is called a “refund”.
-If subsequent charges are made to the student’s university account, it is the student’s responsibility to pay them.
-See Dates & Deadlines/Disbursement.
+- The University applies financial aid awards directly to charges on the student’s account including tuition, fees, housing, and other charges.
+Funds in excess of these charges are refunded to the student.
+If charges are applied to the student’s account after receiving the refund, it is the student’s responsibility to pay them.
+See Dates & Deadlines.

-- Financial aid awarded for a specific term can only pay for charges for that term and the aid can only be disbursed to the student’s account during that same term.
+- Financial aid awarded for a specific semester can only pay for charges for that semester.

 - The repayment of Federal Aid is based on federal regulations published by the U.S. Department of Education.